Tech-06/Rona-Public-Edition/README.en.md

 Rona is a self-hosted personal AI assistant platform that connects to any OpenAI-API-compatible language model.
 It is not a single chat window — it is three independently deployable pieces: a **backend** (the agent core), a **CLI client**, and a **web dashboard** — and it ships with real capabilities: it can search the web, check the weather, translate text, manage your Google Calendar/Contacts/Gmail, remember things about you across conversations through semantic search, delegate long-running work to background subagents, and run scheduled tasks on its own even while you're offline.

-This repository — **Rona Public Edition** — is the de-identified, public template version of the project: stripped of personal data, secrets, and single-user assumptions.
-Clone it, plug in your own LLM endpoint and API keys, and it becomes your own assistant.

 ## Table of Contents

 - [Overview](#overview)